Hossameldin24/RB_Tree_Dictionary/README.md

 ## Acknowledgements

-Special thanks to the developers and maintainers of the Red-Black Tree data structure and algorithm resources that helped in the implementation of this project.
+Special thanks to the my fellow team partners Abdelrahman Ashraf, Mohammed Saker, Youssef Emad who took part in completing this project.

 ---

-For more information, please refer to the documentation or contact the repository maintainer.
+For more information, please refer to the documentation or contact me.

 ---